ahmedhalilovic/NetflixClone/README.md

     * **Downloads:** Download movies and TV shows for offline viewing.
 (Functionality not fully implemented)
 * Hero Header displaying a random trending movie poster
 * Basic table view with sections
-* Ability to tap on a movie poster and see a YouTube trailer preview  (Functionality not fully implemented)
+* Ability to tap on a movie poster and see a YouTube trailer preview

 **Requirements:**